“Two

 mistakenly thought they, not we, owned the road.

-Now let's move on to more important aspects of this new language,
+move on to more important aspects of this new language,

 the drawing of a finger horizontally across your throat.